-Indigenous Peoples’ Day will be observed on Monday, October 10, 2022.
+Indigenous Peoples’ Day will next be observed on Monday, October 9, 2023.

 The proclamation continues, “On Indigenous Peoples’ Day, our Nation celebrates the invaluable contributions and resilience of Indigenous peoples, recognizes their inherent sovereignty, and commits to honoring the Federal Government’s trust and treaty obligations to Tribal Nations.”

 This is highly significant as it’s the first time a sitting president acknowledged this day as anything other than Columbus Day.
 And as we’ll see below, that is an important step forward when it comes to acknowledging the existence of, and accomplishments by, the first Americans.